What is Blue Ocean Strategy? How to create a Monopoly in your Business?

 The market in the Red Ocean is already saturated, ie. Occupied.
 Thereby, meaning that a lot of competition already exists in the market.
 Any new firm cannot expect Abnormal Profits even in the long run.
 The scope is there for normal and minimal profits that can be expected in the short run.

 Therefore, it is a must for any Entrepreneur to balance the two aforementioned situations to make the best of the newly found opportunity in the market.

 Another book I recommend to Stay Ahead of the Traps in the Red Ocean Market by the author of all Blue Ocean Strategy is:

 What is the Difference between Red Ocean Strategy and Blue Ocean Strategy?

-To illustrate the difference between Blue Ocean Strategy and Red Ocean Strategy, I’ve made an Infographic that lucidly explains the 6 vital differences between a red ocean market and a blue ocean market:
+To illustrate the difference between the Blue Ocean Strategy and Red Ocean Strategy, I’ve made an Infographic that lucidly explains the 6 vital differences between a red ocean market and a blue ocean market:

 - Red Ocean Strategy focuses on Competing in the existing market space with the current firms.
 If a firm wins a customer, it’s automatically assumed that other firms have lost a prospective customer of that industry.
 Whereas a Blue Ocean Strategy focuses on creating uncontested or new market spaces.
-It aims to add new customers to the industry by creating a new product for the existing industry or differentiating the current product in such a way that new customers are attracted towards that industry.
+It aims to add new customers to the industry by creating a new product for the existing industry or differentiating the current product in such a way that new customers are attracted to that industry.
 In a blue ocean, if a prospective customer buys a product, it’s automatically the new firm’s win.